 - Letter of recommendation and/or recruitment participation by Technology Ecosystem partners.

-Expansion projects support the local Technology Ecosystem by encouraging existing Innovation Companies with headquarters or primary business operations in Bexar County to scale up operations.
+Expansion projects support the local Innovation Ecosystem by encouraging existing Innovation Companies with headquarters or primary business operations in Bexar County to scale up operations.

 - A company whose headquarters or primary business operations have been in Bexar County for a minimum of 36 months.